SQLI-Morocco/Azure-Serverless/Readme.md

 **Stream Analytic job**

-Azure stream analytics is  hight scalable service to Analyze data in motion ,it supports SQL like query language for data analysis and persist data in the cold storage it captures errors and connects services within an integration pipeline.
+Azure stream analytics is high scalable service to Analyze data in motion, it supports SQL like query language for data analysis and persist data in the cold storage it captures errors and connects services within an integration pipeline.

-To develop Stream Analytic Job, we are going to use Visual Studio Code  with Azure Stream Analytics extension to create a new project .
-Add a new imput file  in Inputs Folder , I call this input IoTHub.json , this file contains all the parameters to connect to the IotHub and process data in real time.
+To develop Stream Analytic Job, we are going to use Visual Studio Code with Azure Stream Analytics extension to create a new project.
+Add a new input file in Inputs Folder, I call this input IoTHub.json , this file contains all the parameters to connect to the IotIHub and process data in real time.

 <br>